zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-Unfortunately, this technique doesn't solve the problem.
+I'm glad you brought this up, because it's another area where I disagree with *Clean Code*.
+If methods are entangled, there is no clever ordering of the method definitions that will fix the problem.

-Two other methods intervene between the loop in `checkOdd...` and `isNot...`, so readers will have forgotten the loop context before they get to `isNot...`.
+In this particular situation two other methods intervene between the loop in `checkOdd...` and `isNot...`, so readers will have forgotten the loop context before they get to `isNot...`.
 Furthermore, the actual code that creates a dependency on the loop isn't in `isNot...`: it's in `smallestOdd...`, which is even farther away from `checkOdd...`.

+In my opening remarks I talked about how it's important to reduce the amount of information people have to keep in their minds at once.
+In this situation, readers have to remember that loop while they read four intervening methods that are mostly unrelated.
+But it's even worse than that.
+There is no indication which parts of `checkOdd...` will be important later on, so the only safe approach is to remember *everything*, from *every* method, until you have encountered every other method that could possibly descend from it.
+This can't possibly work.

-If two pieces of code are tightly related, they should appear together.
-Separating the pieces makes the code harder to understand, not easier.
+If two pieces of code are tightly related, the solution is to bring them together.
+Separating the pieces, even in adjacent methods, makes the code harder to understand.

-To me, all of the methods in the class are entangled: in order to understand the class I had to load all of them into my mind at once.
+To me, all of the methods in `PrimeGenerator` are entangled: in order to understand the class I had to load all of them into my mind at once.
 I was constantly flipping back and forth between the methods as I read the code.
 This is a red flag indicating